226218/226218.github.io/_posts/2023-12-06-iso-sample.md

 | Asset Management | Reco3 | Implementation of user privilege verifier | Medium term |

 Description of the recommendation

-The implementation of access control to manage user privileges should be taken into consideration. access control to manage user privileges should be taken into consideration.
+The implementation of access control to manage user privileges should be taken into consideration.

 Actions

 - Identification of user permissions and privileges
 - Identification of privilege escalation.
 - Mapping system servers with vulnerability and privilege escalation tools.

 Benefits

 - Significantly improves access through privileges

 | Control | Code | Suggestion | Term |